PlayEveryWare/eos_plugin_for_unity/readme.md

 8. Finally, <a href="#configuring-the-plugin">configure the plugin</a>.

+> [!INFO]
-> :heavy_exclamation_mark: The Unity doc for adding a git url can be found [here](https://docs.unity3d.com/2021.3/Documentation/Manual/upm-ui-giturl.html).
+> The Unity doc for adding a git url can be found [here](https://docs.unity3d.com/2021.3/Documentation/Manual/upm-ui-giturl.html).

 <br />